jonathansimon/FlickrFeed/README.md

 # Bonus
 How can you say no to bonus points!
 The app has a content provider included which is a mechanism for Android apps to share information with other Android apps.
 You can find the content provider <a href="https://github.com/jonathansimon/FlickrFeed/blob/master/app/src/main/java/com/jonathansimon/flickrfeed/provider/FlickrFeedContentProvider.java">here</a>.
 There is also a <a href="https://github.com/jonathansimon/FlickrFeed/tree/master/content_provider_test/FlickrFeedContentProviderTest">simple example app</a> that invokes the content provider and displays the resulting image URLs in a list.
 Note, they are entirely separate apps with separate namespaces.

+When you load the Content Provider Test app, it will automatically ping your locally installed FlickFeed app and pick up your favorites.
+If you go back to the FlickrFeed app and add a new favorites, you can press the refresh FAB button on the content provider app.
+Note: Both apps must be installed on the same device.
+All information between apps is local, no cloud storage of any kind and no accounts/users/passwords - just plain app-to-app sharing.

 # Disclosures / Room for Improvement
 There is a limit in what you can do in a short period of time.
 Given that, I wanted to make it clear a list of shortcomings in the app that would be improved given more time.